 Thus, choosing a steel with a higher edge retention capability means that you can go longer between sharpening.
 However, it is always a good idea to inspect your blade each time you put it away so that you know it will be sharp and ready to go the next time you need it.

 Edge retention is almost always dependent on the type of materials used in the construction of the blade and like most of the attributes regarding blades, typically comes at a tradeoff with other attributes, including sharpening difficulty.

 Corrosion Resistance: This determines whether or not your blade will rust under certain conditions or when it comes into contact with certain substances.
 For instance, if stainless steel is exposed to hydrochloric acid, it will immediately rust and as anyone that lives near the coast can tell you, saltwater is murderous when it comes to blades.
 Many knife manufacturers design their blades with a layer of corrosion-resistant over the steel to enhance the corrosion resistance of the blade, however, these coatings are prone to damage and almost always end up coming off after a little rigorous usage.

 Since these fixed blade knives will likely be carried on you or on the outside of a pack for easy and quick deployment, they’ll likely endure the same conditions you’re enduring, and when it rains, you and your knife will both be suffering!

-Lucky us, there are new technologies in blade manufacturing and the materials used that will enable your knife to survive weathering and rusting.
+Luckily for us, there are new technologies in blade manufacturing and materials that will enable your knife to survive weathering and rusting.
 Choosing a knife based on its durability, toughness, and edge retention are all important factors to consider, but corrosion resistance is also a major factor that you shouldn’t neglect considering before you pull the trigger on a new blade.